xXAdrXx/hfoss2024-blogs/_posts/2024-04-07-Godot-Documentation-Improvement.md

 Godot is a free and open source game engine available for free download from [Godot](https://godotengine.org/).
 I picked it for my project because I have been working in Godot for the past 2 semesters, and I find the engine to be fun.

 ## Comm Arch Experience
 My Comm Arch experience told me that this would be a good project to contribute to.
 Firstly, another group did a presentation on this project and gave it a recommendation.
-They also have a large amount of resources available in their [GitHub](https://github.com/godotengine), [Website](https://godotengine.org/), and [Docs Website](https://docs.godotengine.org/en/stable/), with sufficient onboarding to contribute.
+They also have a large amount of resources available in their [GitHub](https://github.com/godotengine), [Website](https://godotengine.org/), and [Docs Website](https://docs.godotengine.org/en/stable/) with sufficient onboarding to contribute.
+The most helpful information was on their docs site, captured in the image below.

 ![Guidelines](../assets/2024-04-07-Godot-Documentation-Improvement/guidelines.png)

 ## Picking My Issue